Legal Counsel for Washington Nonprofits, Foundations, and Socially Responsible Businesses

 About Carrie Griffin Basas, Esq.

 I’ve served as executive director of statewide advocacy organizations, led government oversight offices, taught law, and advised boards and executive leaders through moments of growth, crisis, and transition.
 I bring that full context to my legal practice.
-I also have personal experience starting nonprofits and serving on boards.
+I also have personal experience starting nonprofits and businesses, and serving on boards.

 Clients work with me because I combine legal rigor with clarity, creativity, and a deep respect for nonprofit leadership.
+As a small business owner, I also seek work where I can have a greater impact on my community and the state by supporting like-minded entrepreneurs.

 The nerdy parts: